Michael Stipe: Projects

 In September 1983, a few months after the release of R.E.M.'s debut album, Stipe participated in a low-budget, forty-five-minute Super-8 film called Just Like a Movie, shot in Athens by New York Rocker magazine photographer Laura Levine, who was a friend of the band.
 Those with acting roles in the film included Levine, Stipe, his sister Lynda, Matthew Sweet (who formed a short-lived duo, Community Trolls, with Michael Stipe), and R.E.M.'s Bill Berry.
 The film remains unreleased.

-In the period 1990-1992 Stipe was involved with the band Chickasaw Mudd Puppies.
+In the period between 1990 and 1992, Stipe was involved with the band Chickasaw Mudd Puppies.
 He co-produced and featured on their two albums: White Dirt (1990) and 8 Track Stomp (1991).

-Stipe had planned a collaboration with friend Kurt Cobain, lead singer of Nirvana, in 1994, partly in an attempt to lure Cobain away from his home and his drug addiction.
-However, they did not manage to compose or record anything before Cobain's death.
+Stipe was friends with Kurt Cobain, the lead singer of Nirvana, who died in 1994.
+R.E.M. recorded the song "Let Me In" from the 1994 album Monster in tribute to Cobain.
 Stipe was chosen as the godfather of Cobain and Courtney Love's daughter, Frances Bean Cobain.
-R.E.M. recorded the song "Let Me In" from the 1994 album Monster in tribute to Cobain.
+In 2023, Stipe officiated Frances's wedding to Riley Hawk.

 Stipe was once very close to fellow alternative rock singer Natalie Merchant and has recorded a few songs with her, including one titled "Photograph," which appeared on a pro-choice benefit album titled Born to Choose, and they appeared live with Peter Gabriel singing Gabriel's single "Red Rain" at the 1996 VH1 Honors and a few other times.

 Stipe and Tori Amos became friends in the mid-1990s and recorded a duet in 1994 called "It Might Hurt a Bit" for the Don Juan DeMarco motion picture soundtrack.
 Both Stipe and Amos decided not to release it.

 In 1998, Stipe published a collection called Two Times Intro: On the Road with Patti Smith.
 In 2006, Stipe released an EP that comprised six different cover versions of Joseph Arthur's "In The Sun" for the Hurricane Katrina disaster relief fund.
 One version, recorded in a collaboration with Coldplay's Chris Martin, reached number one on the Canadian Singles Chart.
 Also in 2006, Stipe appeared on the song "Broken Promise" on the Placebo release Meds.
 Continuing his non-R.E.M. work in 2006, Stipe sang the song "L'Hôtel" on the tribute album to Serge Gainsbourg titled Monsieur Gainsbourg Revisited and appeared on the song "Dancing on the Lip of a Volcano" on the New York Dolls album One Day It Will Please Us to Remember Even This.
 He recorded a song with Miguel Bosé on the album Papito, "Lo que ves es lo que hay."